Fairmount, Fort Worth, TX Homes for Sale

 Fairmount is full of surrounding neighborhoods with some of the best places to call home.
 The Fort Worth suburbs boast plenty of amenities, wide open spaces, and close-knit communities with beautiful homes that make these neighborhoods perfect to call home.
 Some of the best areas in Fort Worth near the Fairmount community include:

-Keller: Lastly, the spectacular community of Keller is a highly affordable neighborhood with an average price of $115,00.
+Keller: Lastly, the spectacular community of Keller offers more luxury with an average price of $975,000.
 Homebuyers can find townhomes and single family houses on large lots.
 Residents of Keller enjoy hitting the links at Sky Creek Ranch Golf Club or enjoy Keller's many local eateries.

 Living in Fort Worth, TX